 Other members included Nelson Mandela (former South African president), Jimmy Carter (former American president), Kofi Annan (former UN Secretary General) and Mary Robinson (former Irish President).

+He led the group’s first mission to Darfur in Sudan in an effort to help curb the conflict there.
 The Elders went on to visit the Ivory Coast, Cyprus, Ethiopia, India, South Sudan and the Middle East.
 Tutu stepped down from his position in 2013.

 He went so far as to writing a letter to George Carey after the 1998 Lambeth Conference of bishops where it was reaffirmed that the church opposed same-sex marriages.
 In the letter, Tutu said that he was ashamed to be an Anglican and that if conservatives disliked inclusiveness they could leave.

 He accused the church of being obsessed with homosexuality.
 “If God, as they say, is homophobic, I wouldn’t worship that God.” - Desmond Tutu

 Tutu has always been interested in the Israeli-Palestinian conflict and spoke out about it even while apartheid was in full swing.

-In 2002 he presented a speech in which he openly criticised Israeli policy pertaining to Palestinians and called for sanctions against the country.
+After the fall of apartheid he maintained this interest.
+In 2002 Desmond Tutu presented a speech in which he openly criticised Israeli policy pertaining to Palestinians and called for sanctions against the country.

+He compared the situation to the apartheid system.
 He was to head the United Nations mission to the Gaza Strip after Israeli Defense forces killed 19 civilians in 2006, but cancelled after Israel refused to grant him clearance.